mtolly/conduit-audio/README.md

       runResourceT $ sinkMP3 "out.mp3" $
         resampleTo 48000 SincBestQuality $ mix src1 src2

-By using `conduit` to stream the audio files in small portions, this program runs in more-or-less constant memory.
+This program runs in constant memory, by using `conduit` to stream the audio files in small portions.